Main Content

 Alternatively, open the app from the apps gallery (see Econometric Modeler).

 In the app, you can see all supported models by selecting a time series variable for the response in the Time Series pane.
-Then, on the Econometric Modeler tab, in the Models section, click the arrow to display the models gallery.
+Then, on the Modeler tab, in the Models section, click the arrow to display the models gallery.

 For conditional mean model estimation, SARIMA and SARIMAX are the most flexible models.
 You can create any conditional mean model that excludes exogenous predictors by clicking SARIMA, or you can create any conditional mean model that includes at least one exogenous predictor by clicking SARIMAX.